carolinec0909/carolinec0909.github.io/_posts/2025-10-27-DeepSeek-OCR.md

 ## 8. Closing Thoughts

-DeepSeek-OCR and its DeepEncoder pipeline point toward a post-tokenizer era—
+DeepSeek-OCR and its DeepEncoder pipeline point toward a post-tokenizer era,
 where **all inputs are visual**, **context is near-infinite**, and **bidirectional attention** becomes the default superpower of understanding.

-In this world, LLMs don’t just read text—they *see* it.
+In this world, LLMs don’t just read text.
+They *see* it.

 ---